grncdr/streams/Examples.md

 var take = input.take()
 take.isPending()           // => false

-// Notice that all the data was concatinated and taken at once.
+// Notice that all the data was concatenated and taken at once.
 TextDecoder("utf-8").decode(new Uint8Array(take.valueOf())) // => "hello world"
 ```

 ### Channel termination

-Channel is a communication primitive, and any communication channel has to be terminated at some point.
+Channel is a communication primitive, and any communication has to be terminated at some point.
 This can be achieved from either end (`input` / `output`) of the channel, simply by closing a port.
 Whenever either end of the channel is closed, put operations on it are dropped and result to `undefined`.

 Data put onto channel still can be taken from it even after channel is closed.
 Once no more data is left on a closed channel takes from it will result to `undefined`.
-This implies that any pending take operations from closed channel go
+This implies that any pending take operations from a closed channel will also complete to `undefined`.
-ing to complete to `undefined` too.

 Closing already closed channel has no effects.